-Quick check: Test any IP against multiple lists using the MyIPNow IP Blacklist Check.
+Quick check: Want to test an IP against multiple lists?
+Use the MyIPNow IP Blacklist Check.

 Types of IP blacklists